splunk/observability-workshop/content/en/other/opentelemetry-collector/8-develop/2-configuration.md

 The configuration portion of the component is how the user is able to have their inputs over the component, so the values that is used for the configuration need to be:

-1. Intuative for users to understand what that field controls
+1. Intuitive for users to understand what that field controls
-1. Be explict in what is required and what is optional
+1. Be explicit in what is required and what is optional
 1. Reuse common names and fields
 1. Keep the options simple